Evidence for X-ray Emission in Excess to the Jet Afterglow Decay 3.5 yrs After the Binary Neutron Star Merger GW 170817: A New Emission Component: Radio Observations

-Each individual observation was independently calibrated using the VLA calibration pipeline version 2020.1.0.36 as part of CASA version\cite{mcmullin2007}\, 6.1.2.7, with 3C286 used as the flux density and bandpass calibrator and J1258-2219 used to calibrate the time-varying complex gains.
+Each individual observation was independently calibrated using the VLA calibration pipeline version 2020.1.0.36 as part of CASA (v6.1.2.7, \citealt{mcmullin2007}), with 3C286 used as the flux density and bandpass calibrator and J1258-2219 used to calibrate the time-varying complex gains.
 We then manually inspected and validated the output and re-ran the pipeline after flagging additional radio frequency interference (RFI).
 Additional RFI flagging was performed on the results of the second pipeline run.
-In order to achieve maximum sensitivity we combined the three epochs of S-band data into a single measurement set using the CASA task \textsc{concat}.
-We imaged the concatenated data using \texttt{wsclean},\cite{offringa-wsclean-2014,offringa-wsclean-2017}\, creating a $16384\times16384$ pixel image with a single pixel corresponding to $0.08''$.
+In order to achieve maximum sensitivity we combined the three epochs of S-band data into a single measurement set (right panel in Figure 1) using the CASA task \textsc{concat}.
+We imaged the concatenated data using \texttt{wsclean} \citep{offringa-wsclean-2014,offringa-wsclean-2017}, creating a $16384\times16384$ pixel image with a single pixel corresponding to $0.08$\arcsec.
 The synthesised beam is $1.19''\times0.66''$ with a position angle of $-5.57$ degrees.
-In order to account for spectral variation introduced for sources far from the phase center (we are imaging well beyond the half power point of the primary beam) we fit a third order polynomial (\texttt{fit-spectral-pol 4}) over eight output channels (\texttt{channels-out 64}).
+In order to account for spectral variation introduced for sources far from the phase center (we are imaging well beyond the half power point of the primary beam in order to ensure complete deconvolution, and to produce an accurate sky model for self-calibration) we fit a third order polynomial (\texttt{fit-spectral-pol 4}) over eight output channels (\texttt{channels-out 64}).
 No time or frequency averaging was performed when imaging in order to avoid bandwidth or temporal smearing of sources far from the phase center ensuring the best possible deconvolution.
 We performed one round of phase-only self-calibration using a sky-model produced from our phase reference calibrated data.

-We do not detect any significant emission at the position of GW170817.
-The root-mean-square (RMS) noise at the edge of the image in a region free of sources is $\sim1.2\,\mu\rm{Jy}$ while in a circular region with 25 pixel radius centered on the position of GW170817 we measure an RMS noise of $\sim1.7\,\mu\rm{Jy}$.
+We do not detect any significant emission at the position of GW\,170817.
+The root-mean-square (RMS) noise at the edge of the image in a region free of sources is $\sim1.2\,\mu\rm{Jy}$ while in a circular region with 25 pixel radius centered on the position of GW\,170817 we measure an RMS noise of $\sim1.7\,\mu\rm{Jy}$.